martinrotter/rssguard/docs/source/features/extractor.md

 All fields are optional.

 ### `headers`
-`headers` is an object whose keys and values are sent with page downloads and image downloads.
+Use `headers` when a site needs a specific user agent, language, cookie, authorization header, or another HTTP header.

 If `User-Agent` is not provided, RSS Guard's extractor uses its built-in default browser-like user agent.

 ### `html`
-`html` is an optional HTML string.
-When it is non-empty, the extractor does **not** download `<url>`.
-Instead, it runs readability extraction on this supplied HTML and uses `<url>` only as the base URL.
+Use `html` when you already have the page contents.
+When `html` is non-empty, the extractor does **not** download the URL.
+It cleans up the supplied HTML instead.

 This is useful when you already have article HTML, for example from an RSS item, a browser cache, or an [article filter](filters).

 ### `proxy`
-`proxy` configures network access for page downloads and remote image downloads.
+Use `proxy` when page downloads or image downloads should go through a proxy.

 Supported proxy types:
 * `http`
 * `socks5`

 `address` must contain host and port, for example `127.0.0.1:8080`.

-## Exit Behavior
-On success, the extractor writes the extracted article to standard output and exits with code `0`.

-On error, it writes a diagnostic message to standard error and exits with a non-zero code.

-Common error cases include:
-* invalid URL
-* network request failure
-* non-2xx HTTP response when downloading the page
-* invalid proxy configuration
-* readability parsing failure

-Image download failures during `-b` are ignored for individual images.
-If an image cannot be downloaded, its original `src` value is left unchanged.

 ## Examples
 ### Extract HTML From a URL